jlonge4/local_llama/README.md

 If you wish to use the latest update of this repo, I have now added support for ollama if you wish to run that and not install a gguf model via download.
 The performance gain by using ollama is astronomical, kudos to those folks!

+Just ensure ollama is installed from https://ollama.ai/download.
+Once you have done that ensure you have run the server using ollama serve.
+Lastly, run local_llama_v3.py and enjoy chatting with llama2 or with your docs.
+A lot more work to come here so bear with me!

 ## Installation

 On windows you have to have Visual Studio with a C compiler installed.